wn1/LNotes/README.md

 ## Background

-This app developing in Android Studio 3.2.
+This app developing in [Android Studio 3.2](https://developer.android.com/studio/)

 Develop on Java and Kotlin languages.